openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/battery.md

 | Battery | battery\_2\_SE | SE | true | true | 15000 | 800 | 4 | 1 | 25000 | 1200 | 1.2 | 1.2 | 0.92 | 0.92 |

 ### Pumped Hydro Storage
-This example shows a pumped hydro storage asset with a fixed discharge and storage capacity (capacity cannot be expanded or retired).
+This example shows a pumped hydro storage asset with a fixed discharge and storage capacity (capacity cannot be expanded or retired) and a minimum discharge flow constraint of 0.5.

 **JSON Format:**
 ```json